 As children get older and are granted more independence (for example, as they start walking to school on their own) it is important they are given practical advice on how to keep themselves safe.
-Maghull High School provide outdoor-safety lessons run by teachers or by local police staff and road safety staff through assemblies.
+Our school provides outdoor-safety lessons run by teachers or by local police and road safety staff through assemblies.